Image Credit: Getty Images

 Mel Tucker (Colorado)

 Mel Tucker, 47, is the Pac-12’s only new head coach for the 2019 season and it would be understating it to say that CU was able to nab a seasoned coaching superstar.
+He joins Jon Embree (2011-12) as the only African-American coaches in Colorado Buffalo history.

 Of the 27 new hires in 2019, Tucker is one of only six with a defensive background.
 And few if any have his experience as a college coach for eight years and then a decade as a highly-regarded NFL assistant and defensive coordinator.